Maxjen/ArcECS/README.md

 # ArcECS

 This is a simple ECS plugin for Unreal.
-The syntax was inspired by [Bevy](https://github.com/bevyengine/bevy) and [Legion](https://github.com/amethyst/legion).
+The API was inspired by [Bevy](https://github.com/bevyengine/bevy) and [Legion](https://github.com/amethyst/legion).

 ## Code Example